tehw0lf/n8n-nodes-unix-socket-bridge/n8n-node/README.md

 The node will appear in your node list as "Unix Socket Bridge"!

+## ⚠️ Docker Compatibility Warning

+**Important**: This node cannot access Unix domain sockets on the host if n8n is running inside a Docker container.
+Unix sockets are filesystem-based and do not cross container boundaries.

+### Compatibility Matrix:
+- ✅ **n8n native installation** → Host Unix sockets (recommended)
+- ✅ **n8n in Docker** → Unix sockets inside the same container
+- ✅ **Docker container management** from native n8n
+- ❌ **n8n in Docker** → Host Unix sockets (not supported)

+**For full functionality**: Install n8n natively on your host system to access Unix domain sockets.

 ## Features

 - **Auto-Discovery**: Automatically discovers available commands from socket servers